Linaro/lava/external_measurement.rst

 should not be possible to crash the whole dispatcher with a typo in one of them.

+There are other methods you might want to override in some situations -- see the source for more.

 Here is a very simple complete handler::

   import datetime